gregnz/stocks/NTNX.md

 ### Comments
 Nutanix is growing strongly, over a year and a half more than doubling revenue, with really good gross margins of above 60%, and appear to have a fairly stable free-cash-flow situation.

 A lot has been made of the software-centric model, where Nutanix supplies software to OEM HCI boxes.
 I was a bit surprised when I discovered that the Billings increase was due to support contracts, rather than ongoing software subscriptions.
+Nutanix definitely isn't a SaaS business, but perhaps it's making the first steps towards that goal.

+I think the bottom line is that

 ### DCF
 Using a compounded revenue growth rate of 25% over the next 5 years and an EBIT margin of 37% (as per current year) and a WACC of 9.6% gives an estimated share value of _$202_.